 Is my enemy; why don’t you kill me?”

-Yet we shouldn’t assimilate Ovid’s imaginative sympathy for women into our contemporary attitudes, which derive from Protestant and Enlightenment assumptions that sex and gender can be wholly put under the mandates of reason and morality, a view opposed to the Roman poet’s vision of the metamorphic strife at nature’s heart dramatized in sexual conflict.
-For instance, as Philomela’s story goes on, Tereus’s rape of Philomela leads to Procne’s vengeful slaughter of her son; no relationship is stable enough to be managed by a coherent account of how power operates in society, because, for Ovid, nature, not society, is the locus of a power to which we are all subjected irrespective of gender:
+Yet we shouldn’t assimilate Ovid’s imaginative sympathy for women into our contemporary attitudes, which derive from Christian or Enlightenment assumptions that sex and gender can be wholly put under the mandates of reason and morality, a view opposed to the Roman poet’s vision of the metamorphic strife at nature’s heart dramatized in sexual conflict.
+For instance, as Philomela’s story goes on, Tereus’s rape of Philomela leads to Procne’s vengeful slaughter of her son.
+No relationship is stable enough to be managed by a coherent account of how power operates in society.
+For Ovid, nature, not society, is the locus of a power to which we are all subjected irrespective of gender:

 The boy saw death within his mother’s face